 International Lottery scam

-The lottery scam is perhaps the oldest and most obvious scams in the history of Internet fraud, and yet people are duped by it.
-Basically, a mail reaches your server from an unknown lottery company, and it looks official and almost real.
-But there are obviously some red flags which experts can point out.
+The lottery scam is perhaps the oldest and most obvious scam in the history of Internet fraud, and yet people are duped by it.
+Basically, an email arrives at your server from an unknown lottery company that looks official and almost real.
+But there are obviously some red flags that experts can point out.
 Usually, when this happens, the mail will not address you by your name or your personal details.
 They promise to transfer millions of dollars into your personal account, if you give them your bank details, and then, of course, they drain the money out of your account.
-Millions of people around the world have lost a massive amount of their earnings through this scam.
+Millions of people around the world have lost a significant portion of their earnings to this scam.
 Sometimes, the emails take the name of a famous lottery company, which might be a global name, and with high-end techniques, conmen have better means of faking their credentials, so you should always be on the lookout.

 Read: Microsoft scams and Online Tech Support Scams.